mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 An object containing fields associated with a credential being searched.
 It may contain any combination of the following fields: `username`, `password`, `realm`, `url`, `usernameField`, `passwordField`.
-All those fields are described in details under `create` section.
+All those fields are described in details under `store` section.
 Given fields will be used as search terms to narrow down a search results.

 Options need to contain `onComplete` callback property which will be called